How To: Plan Your College Search

 Organization tips for researching college admission, financial aid and more.

 You're planning for college in all that spare time you have.
 Right?
-No. In the real world, you've got homework to do, after-school commitments, a sport or instrument to play, maybe a job and, oh yeah, a social life.
+No. In the real world, you've got homework to do, after-school commitments to attend, a sport or instrument to play, maybe a job and, oh yeah, a social life.
 So how are you supposed to keep your college search and applications on track?

-"The most important thing is to be proactive," says Stephen Barnes, an admission counselor at Saint Louis University.
+"The most important thing is to be proactive," says Michelle Rogers, an admission counselor at Saint Louis University.
 "It's a daunting process, and every school does things differently, but that doesn't mean that it has to be frustrating."
 So where to start?

 Organize Your College Search